StephanDollberg/stephandollberg.github.io/projects.md

 ## [Yotta](https://github.com/StephanDollberg/yotta)

-Yotta is basic http file server.
+Yotta is a basic http file server.
 It serves my personal blog [dollberg.xyz](https://dollberg.xyz).

 It's main purpose is to build an epoll based event loop with all kinds of gimmicks.
 In addition, it's a performant file server that doesn't need 50 lines of config.